dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 description: "Recommendations and practices for deploying Dapr to a Kubernetes cluster in a production-ready configuration"
 ---

-## Cluster capacity requirements
+## Cluster and capacity requirements

+Dapr is supported on Kubernetes 1.23 or higher.

 For a production-ready Kubernetes cluster deployment, we recommended you run a cluster of at least 3 worker nodes to support a highly-available control plane installation.

 Use the following resource settings as a starting point.
-Requirements will vary depending on cluster size and other factors, so you should perform individual testing to find the right values for your environment:
+Requirements will vary depending on cluster size, number of pods, and other factors, so you should perform individual testing to find the right values for your environment:

 | Deployment  | CPU | Memory
 |-------------|-----|-------